Press Release to launch “Stop Female Genital Mutilation Now” Campaign

 - 82% of FGM crimes have been committed by medical care providers.

-Therefore, Tadwein Center for Social Studies is pleading and demanding of medical care providers to urgently and immediately stop all FGM related activities in respect for the sanctity of the profession and the law.
+Therefore, Tadwein for Gender Studies is pleading and demanding medical care providers to urgently and immediately stop all FGM-related activities to respect the sanctity of their profession and the law.

-Women and girls who have undergone this heinous crime can still feel and psychological and physical implications of this practice; some of them lose completely their will to live and enjoy their lives.
+Women and girls who have undergone this heinous crime often suffer psychological and physical implications because of this practice; some of them lose their will to live and enjoy life completely.

-Combating FGM is now an urgent and necessary cause to stop the death of girls.
+Combating FGM is urgent and necessary to stop the death of girls.

-The Egyptian government has spent great efforts to stop FGM crimes in Egypt.
-These efforts have started with their 2003 announcement of a number of legal precautions and steps taken to combat FGM in Egypt, then by the Ministry of Health’s decree number 271 in 2007 that criminalizes FGM in all public and private hospitals, followed by the House of Representatives’ endorsement in 2008 of a law that criminalizes FGM for the 1st time in the Egyptian national legislative structure, followed by legal amendments of 2016 as well as the recent amendments in 2021 related to related to Articles 242 bis and 242 bis (a) of the Egyptian Penal Code, which intensified the penalty for the crime of FGM to make it range from 5 years to rigid imprisonment, moreover, the amendments included penalties for the parents (fathers & mothers) and well as legal guardians who perform FGM on their girls, and on the medical institution that conduct this crime in addition to anyone who promotes or advocates FGM.
+The Egyptian government made tremendous efforts to stop FGM crimes in Egypt.
+Those efforts started in 2003 with the announcement of a number of legal precautions and steps to combat FGM in Egypt, then by the Ministry of Health’s decree number 271 in 2007 that criminalizes FGM in all public and private hospitals, followed by the House of Representatives endorsement in 2008 of a law that criminalized FGM for the first time in the Egyptian national legislative structure, followed by legal amendments inf 2016 as well as the more recent amendments in 2021, related to Articles 242 bis and 242 bis (a) of the Egyptian Penal Code, which intensifies the penalty for the crime of FGM to make it range from 5 years to rigid imprisonment.
+Moreover, the amendments include penalties for both parents as well as legal guardians who perform FGM on their girls, and on medical institutions that conduct this crime, in addition to anyone who promotes or advocates FGM.

-In order to highlight these efforts, medical care providers, at the forefront of which The Ministry of Health as well as all professional syndicates related to health and medical services, should exert more efforts in combating FGM that take place at the hands of doctors and nurse which essentially increases the rates of these practices; either by committing the crime themselves or by participating or covering for the crime.
+In order to highlight those efforts, medical care providers – with the Ministry of Health and all professional syndicates related to health and medical services at the forefront – should exert more efforts in combating FGM that takes place at the hands of doctors and nurses, which essentially increases the rates of these practices; either by committing the crime themselves or by participating or covering for the crime.
 In fact, the efforts that have been made for nearly half a century to combat FGM may collapse as a result of perjury and the practice of medical circumcision.

-Therefore, Tadwein Center for Social Studies calls for the below:
+Therefore, Tadwein for Gender Studies calls for the following:

-- We ask of the Egyptian Medical Syndicate, the Councils for Medical professions, and the Syndicate for Medical Care Providers to include in their internal regulations additional penalties for those proved to have participated or covered for this crime, or any other form of sexual violence on women and girls.
+- We ask the Egyptian Medical Syndicate, the Councils for Medical Professions, and the Syndicate for Medical Care Providers to include additional penalties for those proven to have participated in or covered for this crime or any other form of sexual violence against women and girls in their internal regulations.

-- We demand of male and female members of the Egyptian House of Representatives to exert more efforts in combatting FGM, as well as all forms of violence against women and girls in Egypt.
+- We demand male and female members of the Egyptian Parliament to exert more effort in combating FGM, as well as ending all forms of violence against women and girls in Egypt.
 This can be done by monitoring the government’s performance and legislative contributions for a perspective that takes into account gender sensitivity and allows for more positive dialogue for women and children.